DeskPi-Team/super6c/README.md

 > No, the product only have cluster motherboard and power adapter.

 * From where Super6C boots OS ?
-> You can boot the OS either from eMMC, SD Card or netboot.
+> You can boot the OS from eMMC, SD Card, netboot, USB or NVMe.

 * Does each node get its own IP address?
 > Yes